Ford Ranger (Americas): Ranger Splash

 Introduced for the 1993 model year, the Ranger Splash was a sub-model of the second-generation Ranger.
-Alongside the FlareSide pickup bed, the Splash was fitted with a lowered suspension (1 inch in rear, 2 inches in front for 2WD versions); all versions were fitted with 4x4 Ranger grilles.
+Alongside the Flareside pickup bed, the Splash was fitted with a lowered suspension (1 inch in rear, 2 inches in front for 2WD versions); all versions were fitted with 4×4 Ranger grilles.
 The monochromatic exterior was fitted with special vinyl "Splash" decals on the sides and the tailgate.
-The Splash models also featured bucket seats for the interior as well as electronic side mirrors.
+The Splash models offered optional bucket seats with a console, and optional electronic side mirrors.

-Rear-wheel drive Splashes were fitted with chrome steel wheels while 4x4 versions were fitted with aluminum wheels.
+Rear-wheel-drive Splashes were fitted with chrome steel wheels, while 4×4 versions were fitted with aluminum wheels.

 Third generation (1998)

 For the 1998 model year, a third generation of the Ranger made its debut.
 While visually similar to the previous generation, extensive upgrades were made to the chassis, suspension, and drivetrain.
 In line with the larger F-150 and Super Duty trucks, SuperCab Rangers gained the option of two rear-hinged doors for 1999, becoming the first model line in the compact truck segment to do so.

 Several variants of the Ranger were derived from this generation.
 Ford of Argentina introduced a crew-cab variant of the Ranger for South America in 1998; the Ford Ranger EV was the first electric vehicle produced by Ford in the United States.
 The Ford Explorer Sport Trac mid-size pickup truck shared its wheelbase (and some components) with the Ranger.

-The 2011 model year was the final model year for regular sales of the Ranger in North America; following a short run of 2012 production exclusively for fleet sales, the final vehicle was produced by Twin Cities Assembly on December 15, 2011; the 2012 Ranger Sport SuperCab 4x4 was the final vehicle produced by the facility.
+The 2011 model year was the final model year for regular sales of the Ranger in North America; following a short run of 2012 production exclusively for fleet sales, the final vehicle was produced by Twin Cities Assembly on December 15, 2011; the 2012 Ranger Sport SuperCab 4×4 was the final vehicle produced by the facility.